Joesalmon1985/DigitalRights/Digital_Rights.md

 be made and distributed.
 Shorter copyright will encourage artists to keep on creating new work; will allow new art forms, such as mashupsmash-ups; and will stop big businesses from relying on large back-catalogues rather than investing in new content.
+[[anon
 Agree!
 Agree that copyright duration should be shorter.
-Surely we could mention explicit exceptions for mashups / satire / fair use in repurposing existing media into a new piece of art or social commentary?
+Surely we could mention explicit exceptions for mashups / satire / fair use in repurposing existing media into a new piece of art or social commentary?]]

 ## Provide Public Wifi
 We will promote the provision of free public WiFi as well as the provision of